The BEST Tiramisu Cake

 Step-by-Step Instructions

-Step 1: Start making the cake by separating the egg yolks from the whites.
-Beat the egg whites with the sugar until it’s super thick and fluffy and holds stiff peaks.
+- Start making the cake by separating the egg yolks from the whites.
+Beat the egg whites with the sugar until itโs super thick and fluffy and holds stiff peaks.

-Step 2: Add the egg yolks and vanilla and beat at medium-high speed until it’s combined.
+- Add the egg yolks and vanilla and beat at medium-high speed until itโs combined.

-Step 5: Make the coffee soak by dissolving the sugar in the hot coffee.
+- Make the coffee soak by dissolving the sugar in the hot coffee.
 Once the coffee has cooled a little, add the amaretto (or other flavoring).
+Set aside until it’s cool and the cake is ready to assemble.

-Step 6: Make the mascarpone cream by beating together the cold mascarpone with the powdered sugar until it’s completely smooth.
+- Make the mascarpone cream by beating together the cold mascarpone with the powdered sugar until itโs completely smooth.

-Then place the first layer of cake onto a flat surface and spoon ½ cup of the coffee mixture over the first layer.
+- Then place the first layer of cake onto a cake board/flat surface and spoon ยฝ cup of the coffee mixture over the first layer.

-Step 9: Top with a generous layer of mascarpone cream.
-If you want to leave the cake naked like I did (it doesn’t dry out like traditional butter cakes) don’t spread the mascarpone all the way to the edge of the cake, leave a little wiggle room so that when you place the next layers on top, the cream will not squish off the cake.
+- Top with a generous layer of mascarpone cream.
+If you want to leave the cake naked like I did (it doesnโt dry out like traditional butter cakes) donโt spread the mascarpone all the way to the edge of the cake, leave a little wiggle room so that when you place the next layers on top, the cream will not squish off the cake.

 I tested this cake in a few different sizes and I just loved the way this one looked.
 The cake photographed is four 8 inch layers which is really tall for a sponge cake and can be difficult to assemble.
 If you do it this way, just be very gentle with the last two layers and refrigerate quickly.
 Also when you get to slicing and there’s only half of it left, it will topple over so just slice the whole thing or lay it down.